Nirantar: Continuing Education Programmes (CEP) Admissions

 Project Work

-This component will develop their skills in organizing, basic research skills (survey), critical thinking skills, anaylytical skills and the expression of their own ideas.With appropriate facilitation and planning, project work will be made more meaningful where the students will carry out work independently and in groups and the final outcome will be a knowledge production in the form of a report or an article which will contribute to the thematic domain of youth.
-Equal emphasis will be laid on the task as well as the creating of it.
+This component will develop their skills in organizing, basic research skills, critical thinking skills, analytical skills, and the expression of their own ideas.
+With appropriate facilitation and planning, project work will be made more meaningful where the students will carry out work independently or in groups and the outcome will be a knowledge production (Project Report) of working in any youth centric area.

 Assessment Unit